MS Bridge Program at Tufts

 Pursuing a master’s degree will position you for success in your professional career or prepare you for further graduate study in your field.
-MS Bridge students receive benefits including guaranteed tuition scholarships, a streamlined application process, and the ability to earn a master’s degree in as little as one year.
+MS Bridge students receive benefits including tuition scholarships, a streamlined application process, and the ability to earn a master’s degree in as little as one year.

 MS Bridge students also have the opportunity to develop their innovation, leadership, and management skills and their technical depth through our Dual Degree Program.
 You’ll earn both an MS in Innovation and Management and an MS in one of the technical programs of study offered by the School of Engineering.
 And you’ll earn both degrees in an accelerated timeframe and at a reduced cost.

-- Lower tuition cost: You will receive a guaranteed 20% tuition scholarship to be applied in equal installments during the two semesters of enrollment.
+- Lower tuition cost: You will receive a 20% per credit tuition scholarship that will be applied throughout your enrollment in the School of Engineering MS degree program.

 - Fast time to completion: Students pursuing a non-thesis based single master’s degree can earn their degree in just one year.